HeRAMS-WHO/herams-i18n/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~

 1. To modify an existing page, access the list of existing pages as detailed `above <#create-a-dashboard-page>`__.
 2. Click the |pencil-thin| icon next to the page's name.
 This will open the page's settings.
 You are now able to change the page's settings as well as to modify elements displayed on this page.
-Go to `Create a Dashboard Element`_ for more information on how to add dashboard elements to your page.
+Go to `create a dashboard element`_ for more information on how to add dashboard elements to your page.
 3. Save your changes by clicking the |update-page| button.

 Delete a Dashboard Page
 ~~~~~~~~~~~~~~~~~~~~~

-1. To permanently delete a page, access the list of existing pages as detailed above `<#create-a-dashboard-page>`__.
+1. To permanently delete a page, access the list of existing pages as detailed `above <#create-a-dashboard-page>`__.
 2. In the list of available page, use the |delete| icon next to the page you would like to delete.

   .. warning:: Be careful when deleting pages or elements.
 Deleting dashboard pages will permanently delete the page including potential sub-pages.